yinwang0/pysonar2/README.md

 ### Development

-If you hope to contribute to PySonar2, please contact me first before making big changes.
+Because of the high complexity of the theory behind this project, things may go wrong easily with even an innocent-looking change.
+If you hope to contribute to PySonar2, please discuss with me first before making big changes, otherwise I may not be able to review your changes.

-For development, you can run the unit tests.
-PySonar2 has a test framework.
+For basic verification, you can run the unit tests.
+PySonar2 has a basid test framework.
 You can run the tests using this command:

     mvn test